General Animal Rights

 Meet TeachKind’s 2026 Teachers of the Year: Learn how two inspiring educators use compassionate teaching, humane education, and vegan values to foster empathy and kindness among students and communities.

-Facing Opposition: Support for Humane Educators
+Facing Opposition: Support for Teachers

 Not all teachers feel free to teach animal rights or change inhumane practices.
 These tips will help you find your voice in the face of adversity.

-Mirror Neurons: How They Help Students Learn Empathy
+How Mirror Neurons Help Students Learn Empathy

 With the power of mirror neurons in mind, encourage your students to have empathy for other people and animals.